 Specialising in Mindfulness Coaching, CBT & More, Jen Wood is our Therapist based at The Sanctuary and also the Wellbeing Lab's consultant, directing the weekly classes and monthly workshops.

-Alis is our resident yoga teacher.
-She teaches Sunrise Yoga on a Monday at 7.30am, Morning Yoga on a Monday at 8.45am and Forrest Inspired Yoga on a Wednesday at 10.45am.
+Alis is one of our resident yoga teacher.
 Alis believes that yoga is for everybody no matter what their ability, age or physical ailment.
 Yoga has had a profound impact on her, helping her to transition through difficult times and has helped her learn to love her body.
 Her classes focus on learning how to soften into feeling.

 Nina is one of our resident yoga teachers.
-She has practised yoga since 2009, initially coming to it for the fitness aspects.
-In 2014 she discovered Ashtanga yoga in India and was thrown into the deep end with an intensive period in Mysore, India.
-Here she met an excellent teacher for guidance who truly instilled the foundations of yoga within her.
-Nina is a stickler for alignment and knows how important it is to turn down the mental noise that can so easily plague our everyday lives.
+She has practised yoga since 2009, initially for fitness.
+In 2014 she discovered Ashtanga yoga and was thrown into the deep end with an intensive period in India.
+Here she met an excellent teacher for guidance.
+Nina is a stickler for alignment.

 Declan is one of our in-house teachers.
 Working by day and yogi by night, Declan uses yoga to find balance, stillness and peace in the chaos of modern life.
 Declan has completed a 500hr teacher training course with Yoga Scotland having previously practiced for many years.

-Tess is one of Restoration Yard’s resident teachers.
-She started practicing yoga to help with a back injury, but soon found its benefits to process stress and emotions as well.
+Tess is one of our resident teachers.
+She started practicing yoga to help with a back injury, but soon found its benefits to process stress too.
 She was quickly drawn to the style of Forrest Yoga as a physically and emotionally healing practice, but also highly fun which gives her a real buzz.
-She is excited to share it with others. at Restoration Yard.
+She is excited to share it with others.

 Michelle Bowen is a Chartered Physiotherapist with 21 years of experience in the NHS and the private sector.
 She combines her physiotherapy skills with her Pilates training to provide effective Pilates programmes for all levels.